 If you’ve decided your explainer video deserves a voiceover and are ready to begin your search for the right voice talent, put these tips to good use:

 Seek out a professional

-The number one thing you should look for in a voiceover is professional experience.
-With nearly everyone having easy access to quality recording equipment these days, its never been easier to make a home demo and promote yourself as a voice artist.
+The number one thing you should look for in a voice actor is professional experience.
+With nearly everyone having easy access to quality recording equipment these days, it’s never been easier to make a home demo and promote yourself as a voice artist.
 However, what sets a true professional apart is experience within the industry.
 Look for a talent that’s already dipped their toe in the explainer video pool, and ideally has some great recommendations to boot.
 Otherwise, you run the risk of cheapening the quality of your video and product, rather than increasing trust.

 Consider voice type

 As mentioned earlier, for an explainer video, you’ll want a professional talent with a voice that comes across as both approachable and knowledgeable.
 It should be a compelling, friendly voice that leads viewers to take action.
 Take the time to listen to different voice demos until you find the right tone for your video.

 When selecting a voice artist for your next explainer video, don’t just think of it as a one and done experience.
 After all, it’s more than likely that you’ll be producing more videos down the line and in order to retain consumer brand trust, you’ll want to keep your marketing consistent — and this includes your voiceover!
 Determine how you want your company voice to sound moving forward and select a voice artist that captures this.
 Remember, when it comes to marketing, consistency is key.

 Speaking of marketing, think closely about who exactly comprises your audience.
 If you’re targeting a teenage demographic, you might want to opt for a younger, more energetic voiceover.
 However, if you’re more interested in reaching senior citizens, than you’ll want a voice that’s much more mature and level.
 Keep asking yourself: what type of voice will most resonate with your target market?